Demographics of Luxembourg: Language

+The linguistic situation in Luxembourg is complicated.
+The "national language" is Luxembourgish, a West Germanic language based on the same German dialect as in the neighbouring part of Germany.
+Three languages are used by the administration: Luxembourgish, French and German.
+French is the only language of legislation.

+According to the census of 2011, the residents of Luxembourg answer very differently about their use of language, depending on the context (see table).

 Religion

 The predominant religion of the Luxembourg population is Roman Catholic, with Protestant, Anglican, Jewish, Muslim and Hindu minorities.
 According to a 1979 law, the government forbids collection of data on religious practices, but over 90% is estimated to be baptized Catholic (the Virgin Mary is the Patroness of the city of Luxembourg).

 The Lutherans are the largest Protestant denomination in the country.
-Muslims are estimated to number approximately 6000 persons, notably including 1,500 refugees from Montenegro; Orthodox (Albanian, Greek, Montenegrin, Serbian, Russian, and Romanian) adherents are estimated to number approximately 5,000 persons, along with approximately 1,000 Jews.
+Muslims are estimated to number approximately 6,000 persons, notably including 1,500 refugees from Montenegro; Orthodox (Albanian, Greek, Montenegrin, Serbian, Russian, and Romanian) adherents are estimated to number approximately 5,000 persons, along with approximately 1,000 Jews.
 Freedom of religion is provided by the Luxembourg Constitution.

-CIA World Factbook demographic statistics

-The following demographic statistics are from the CIA World Factbook.